-With its winding waterways that will transport you a million miles from the urban sprawl and within proximity to some of London’s finest parks, Paddington shouldn’t be overlooked as a place to stay when in London.
+With its winding waterways and handy location close to some of London’s finest parks, Paddington shouldn’t be overlooked as a place to stay when in London.
 Here’s Culture Trip’s guide to the best hotels in Paddington.

-O Paddington is well situated on the cusp of Hyde Park.
-Nearby Lancaster Gate Station offers a direct route into central London, whilst Paddington Station provides an easy way to explore neighbouring towns.
-This modern, stylish boutique hotel set in a leafy and comparatively quieter part of the city offers a welcome respite from the centre.
+O Paddington is well situated on the edge of Hyde Park.
+Nearby Lancaster Gate station offers a direct route into central London, while Paddington Station provides an easy way to explore neighbouring towns.
+This modern, stylish boutique hotel set in a leafy and comparatively quiet part of the city offers a welcome respite from the centre.

-Given that Hotel Indigo Paddington is part of a chain, you’d be forgiven for thinking it offers a cookie-cutter experience, but each hotel draws on the history and atmosphere of its surroundings.
+Given that Hotel Indigo Paddington is part of a chain, you’d be forgiven for thinking a stay here would be a cookie-cutter experience.
+Not so, however, as each hotel draws on the history and atmosphere of its surroundings.
 In this case, the Paddington residence puts an emphasis on outdoor social spaces and a chic, modern interior that belies its affordable room rates.
 Perfect for couples looking for a romantic getaway.

 The Pilgrm has painstakingly restored neighbouring Victorian town houses to their former glory using materials reclaimed from schools, hospitals and military facilities.
 The hotel pays homage to British craftsmanship in a haven of no-fuss utilitarian luxury, with self-serve pantries and a community café serving a selection of CRU Kafe coffees, teas and legendary Crosstown doughnuts.
 The elegantly designed first-floor drawing room is a warm, cosy space to hang out with friends.